jsvgoncalves/origindevel/README.md

 OPTIONS='--public-master=localhost --latest-images=true'
 ```

-and the do `sudo service openshift restart`
+and then do `sudo service openshift restart` for the server to take the new options.

 #### Extras
 ---